troobles/zc_mod_tmpl/README.md

 Purpose is to maintain consistent coding, directory structures and implementations.
 Contains Standardised "Starters" for Module Development.

+CODE:

+* Use WP coding standards where possible
+* Use PHP documentation standards

 KEY GOALS:

 * Consistent Directory Structures